-Evening Program is 18-19 months in length covering 1500 clock hours.
+Hybrid classes may be available as soon as Oct 2022 pending approval.
+Part-time Program is 18-19 months in length covering 1500 clock hours.

-Schedule: Monday through Thursday 4:00pm to 9:00pm
+Schedule: Monday through Friday 8:30pm to 12:30pm

 And possibility of one Saturday per month / not commonly done.